-- 39. Admission authorities should follow the control measures set out in the schools coronavirus (COVID-19) operational guidance when testing children for ability or aptitude. - 40.
-The measures set out below need only be adopted in the following circumstances: - if the test venue is in an area identified as being of particular concern which is offered an enhanced response package to help limit increases in transmission - if the admission authority or those operating the selection test on its behalf, deem them necessary after carrying out a risk assessment or - if local authorities, directors of public health (DsPH) or PHE health protection teams (HPTs) recommend measures described in the contingency framework (and the protective measures set out below) in individual education settings, including test venues, as part of their outbreak management responsibilities. - 41.
+Admission authorities should follow the control measures set out in the schools coronavirus (COVID-19) operational guidance when testing children for ability or aptitude.

+The measures set out below need only be adopted in the following circumstances:

+- if the admission authority or those operating the selection test on its behalf, deem them necessary after carrying out a risk assessment or - if local authorities, directors of public health or PHE health protection teams recommend measures described in the contingency framework (and the protective measures set out below) in individual education settings, including test venues, as part of their outbreak management responsibilities.

 In such cases:

 - selection tests should take place in well-ventilated rooms.
-Guidance on ventilation within schools is set out in more detail within the schools coronavirus (COVID-19) operational guidance - social distancing will only be required in limited circumstances, for example, only where a test venue is in an area identified as being of particular concern which is offered an enhanced response package or where local authorities, directors of public health (DsPH) and PHE health protection teams (HPTs) recommend it as part of their outbreak management responsibilities.
-In such circumstances, desks in the venue should be placed 2 metres apart - where recommended by local authorities, DsPH or HPTs or where the venue is in an area of particular concern, those children taking selection tests in a school, whilst other children are being educated in that school should be kept separate from them to minimise any risk of transmitting COVID-19 - candidates or staff who have one or more COVID-19 symptoms, no matter how mild, or who are unwell, self-isolating because they have tested positive or if they are quarantining must not be permitted to attend.
-Separate arrangements should be made for assessing children who are unwell, self-isolating, quarantining, who are one of the very small number of children under paediatric or other specialist care who have been advised by their GP or clinician not to attend school or who are abroad and, for good reasons, are unable to return to the country to sit the test on the normal date - hand washing facilities should be made available to all candidates.
+Guidance on ventilation within schools is set out in more detail within the schools coronavirus (COVID-19) operational guidance - social distancing will only be required in limited circumstances, for example, only where local authorities, directors of public health and PHE health protection teams recommend it as part of their outbreak management responsibilities.
+In such circumstances, desks in the venue should be placed 2 metres apart - where recommended by local authorities, directors of public health or PHE health protection teams, those children taking selection tests in a school, whilst other children are being educated in that school should be kept separate from them to minimise any risk of transmitting COVID-19

+- candidates or staff who have one or more COVID-19 symptoms, no matter how mild, or who are unwell, self-isolating because they have tested positive or if they are quarantining must not be permitted to attend.
+Separate arrangements should be made for assessing children who are unwell, self-isolating, quarantining, who are one of the very small number of children under paediatric or other specialist care who have been advised by their clinician or other specialist not to attend school or who are abroad and, for good reasons, are unable to return to the country to sit the test on the normal date - hand washing facilities should be made available to all candidates.
 There needs to be good access to hand washing and toilet facilities to avoid queuing - any selection test rooms and toilet areas should be kept clean.
-Frequently touched surfaces (door handles/desks etc.) should be regularly cleaned with the usual cleaning products - hand sanitiser should be placed around the selection test room(s) and general area to help candidates and staff keep their hands clean.
-It may be necessary to provide sanitiser on every desk - candidates should bring their own equipment (pencils/pens/calculators etc.), tissues and water bottles to avoid sharing.
+Frequently touched surfaces (door handles/desks) should be regularly cleaned with the usual cleaning products - hand sanitiser should be placed around the selection test room(s) and general area to help candidates and staff keep their hands clean.
+It may be necessary to provide sanitiser on every desk - candidates should bring their own equipment (pencils/pens/calculators), tissues and water bottles to avoid sharing.
 It is recommended that a supply of unused equipment should be available for those candidates who do not bring their own - the 'catch it, bin it, kill it' approach continues to be very important.
-Make sure sufficient tissues and bins are available to support pupils and staff to follow this routine - 42.
+Make sure sufficient tissues and bins are available to support pupils and staff to follow this routine

 The e-Bug COVID-19 website contains free resources for schools, including materials to encourage good hand and respiratory hygiene.